Tama-Toledo/community-visioning/content/event/2023-06-10-family-fun-day-june-10.md

 </p>

 <p>
-A list of scavenger hunt items will be available to download here at a later date,<br/>
-and paper copies will be available at stations along the trail on June 10.
+Directions and a list of scavenger hunt items is available to download using the "dinosaur" QR code in the poster, and paper copies will be available at the check-in station on June 10.
 </p>
 </center>